-Steam is very effective in clearing mucus caused because of cold.
-You may a take steam directly from a pot of boiling water, or you may use a humidifier.
+Steam is very effective in clearing mucus caused by cold.
+Inhale steam directly from a pot of boiling water, or use a humidifier.
 Adding some eucalyptus oil in the boiling water works really well in opening up the blocked nasal tract or sinuses.
 Steam is also beneficial in providing relief from a sore throat.

 12. Eat Well

 Food provides energy to our body, and more energy is required when your body is fighting against any disease or ailment.
-You may eat small frequent meals rather than eating bigger meals at one time.
-Fresh fruits and vegetables, nuts, meat and dairy, whole grains inadequate qualities should be consumed to provide you energy in the cold.
+Eat small frequent meals, rather than bigger meals at one time.
+Fresh fruits and vegetables, nuts, meat and dairy, whole grains inadequate qualities should be consumed to provide you with energy to fight the cold.

-These above-mentioned home remedies are very effective in curing a cold in pregnancy.
+These above-mentioned home remedies are very effective in curing a cold during pregnancy.
+These home remedies may have different degrees of effect on different women, so choose the ones that work for you.
 However, it is recommended that if these remedies do not prove to be fruitful, you should seek medical advice.
-We have discussed some widely used home remedies that may help you overcome cold during pregnancy, but these home remedies may have different degrees of effect on different women.
-You could seek medical advice before following any home remedial measures.

 Also Read: Cough and Cold during Pregnancy